 Your credit score is a little number, usually between 300-850, with a big impact.
 Generally speaking, the higher your score the better.
 Your score is used by lenders to represent your level of creditworthiness.

 Banks and credit card companies use this three-digit number to decide whether to lend you money (say, for a car or a house).
 The score also can determine what terms your receive e.g. interest rates.
-This means you may be able to get a loan even if you have a low score—but you may be offered a high interest rates or be required to provide collateral.
+This means you may be able to get a loan even if you have a low score—but you may be offered a high-interest rate or be required to provide collateral.
 This is why knowing your score is such a big part of personal finance.

 Potential employers and landlords can also use your score to decide whether you’d be a safe bet as an employee or tenant.